The 5 Worst Return Policies

 Receipt Required: Original receipt required.

 Commentary: OfficeMax has a prohibitive time frame for returns, for starters.
 ‘Technology’, software, and furniture must be returned within 14 days with the original receipt.
-Office supplies and ink/toner get 30 days.
+Ink and toner get 30 days.
 ‘Technology’ returns are subject to a 15% restocking fee.
 Don’t have the receipt?
 You’ll have to settle for store credit.

 Poor Return Policy Discussion: